johnastratton/modelrepo_dense/README.md

 * Create a git repository

-* Within that repository, use the command `git submodule https://github.com/johnastratton/DENSE.git`
+* Within that repository, use the command `git submodule add https://github.com/johnastratton/DENSE.git`

 * Commit the repository state, which should consist of .gitmodules and the DENSE directory (but not its contents)